 I invited my course mate out.

-I am listening to Mick Jagger on Grove Vale and I jump to the recorded horn sound noise before the violin starts playing.
+and I jump to the recorded horn sound noise before the violin

 We don’t have any money to go to a café or to buy a slice of pizza after school, so we sit outside on a bench that smells of piss at the intersection between Via Val Padana and Via Val di Chienti, our heavy rucksacks thrown at our feet, on the concrete floor.
 It’s 2008, and he tells me his dad was sacked the day before, that’s why he cried.
 I asked him what they are going to do and he tells me that him and his family are going to move out of their house into a smaller, cheaper one.
 I have been to his flat, I have seen his room (shared with two of his siblings), I have sat on his single bed, on his duvet cover with a discoloured print of AS Roma football team and I think about the first room me and my brother used to share: it was narrow and short, my brother was tiny and used to sleep in a crib at the far end of the room, next to the window, while I had a real bed that mamma would put up on the wall every morning after my night’s sleep, so that she could walk across the room to get my brother.
 But my course mate is not a child, nor are his brothers.
 They cannot sleep in tiny cribs or in foldable beds.
 So, his older brothers start working at the local bar and supermarket, while he will go on undertaking agricultural studies to go work in a vineyard just outside of Rome.
 We never see him again: he is the first one of us to disappear.